Top Ten Landmark Supreme Court Cases

 In order of importance and frequency of appearance on AP exams.

-* indicates the 15 cases that are part of the 2018 AP Government course redesign.
+* indicates the 15 cases that are Required for the AP Government course redesign.

 Marbury v Madison, 1803*

 Schenck v United States, 1919*

 McDonald v Chicago, 2010*

 Plessy v Ferguson, 1896